awendland/wasm_spec_kernel/README.md

 ## Purpose

 This exists because the WebAssembly reference interpreter is written in OCaml and OCaml is difficult to compile to WebAssembly (otherwise the latest reference interpreter could be hosted via v1 WebAssembly already available in evergreen web browsers).
 A Jupyter kernel should assist with sharing WebAssembly code samples leveraging features from the various forks of the WebAssembly specification.

+I created this to share code samples alongside my undergraduate thesis which focuses on using [WebAssembly as a Multi-Language Platform](https://github.com/awendland/2020-thesis).

 ## How This Works